krahets/hello-algo/en/docs/chapter_introduction/what_is_dsa.md

 - Compared to arrays, linked lists are more convenient for data addition and deletion operations but sacrifice data access speed.
 - Compared to linked lists, graphs provide richer logical information but require larger memory space.

-## The relationship between data structures and algorithms
+## The Relationship Between Data Structures and Algorithms

 As shown in the figure below, data structures and algorithms are highly related and tightly coupled, specifically manifested in the following three aspects.